alchy/Asteroids/README.md

 ## Asteroids<br />

 Main tools: Python 3.9 + PyGame<br />
-Secondary: GIMP 2.10<br />
+Secondary: GIMP 2.10, PyCharm 2020.3<br />
-GFX: temporary, from internet wallpapers should be replaced with originals<br />
+GFX: temporary, from internet wallpapers.
+Will be replaced with originals<br />
 MFX: from public effect libs<br />

 Main purpose of the project is to learn PyGame library and check what could be done with it...<br />